 1. Trade Pairs and Not Currencies – Like any relationship, you have to know both sides.
 Success or failure in forex trading depends upon being right about both currencies and how they impact one another, not just one.

-2. Knowledge is Power – When starting out trading forex online CFD, it is essential that you understand the basics of this market if you want to make the most of your investments.
+2. Knowledge is Power – When starting forex education, it is essential that you understand the basics of this market if you want to make the most of your investments.

 The main forex influence is global news and events.
 For example, say an ECB statement is released on European interest rates which typically will cause a flurry of activity.
 Most newcomers react violently to news like this and close their positions and subsequently miss out on some of the best trading opportunities by waiting until the market calms down.
 The potential in the forex market is in the volatility, not in its tranquility.

 3. Unambitious trading – Many new traders will place very tight orders in order to take very small profits.
 This is not a sustainable approach because although you may be profitable in the short run (if you are lucky), you risk losing in the longer term as you have to recover the difference between the bid and the ask price before you can make any profit and this is much more difficult when you make small trades than when you make larger ones.

 4. Over-cautious trading – Like the trader who tries to take small incremental profits all the time, the trader who places tight stop losses with a retail forex broker is doomed.
 As we stated above, you have to give your position a fair chance to demonstrate its ability to produce.
 If you don’t place reasonable stop losses that allow your trade to do so, you will always end up undercutting yourself and losing a small piece of your deposit with every trade.